By Nichi Pandey By Nichi Pandey | March 25, 2022 | Lifestyle

 Chanticleer

 Meander through the Asian Woods, the orchard or the sun-soaked gravel garden.
-Situated on almost 50 acres of land, there’s a section of the garden for everyone—find white daffodils, purple crocuses and golden winter jasmine.
+Situated on almost 50 acres of land, the garden has something for everyone—find white daffodils, purple crocuses and golden winter jasmine.
 Before you leave, don’t forget to tour the exquisite Chanticleer House, once the home of the prominent Rosengarten family who owned the estate.
 786 Church Rd., Wayne, PA, 610.687.4163, chanticleergarden.org

 Longwood Gardens

 It’s purple season at Longwood Gardens.
 Find dazzling hybrid cineraria and lavender spurflowers blooming in the garden’s East Conservatory.
 When it’s time for more color, enter the garden’s Orchid House, an extraordinary collection now on display.
-With flowers hand-selected five times per week for a rotating display, every day offers something entirely new.
-Find a seat in the light-filled space and bask in glory of one of the world’s largest assortment of orchids.
+With flowers hand-selected five times weekly for a rotating display, every day offers something new.
+Find a seat in the light-filled space and bask in the glory of one of the world’s largest assortment of orchids.
 1001 Longwood Road, Kennett Square, PA, 610.388.1000, longwoodgardens.org

 Morris Arboretum